 Some of what you'll get with HubSpot onboarding include:

-- The ability to work with a HubSpot Implementation Specialist who is assigned to help you and your team learn the ins and outs of HubSpot within the first 90 days of subscribing
+A HubSpot Implementation Specialist assigned to help you and your team learn the ins and outs of HubSpot within the first 90 days of subscribing.

-- Technical Setup Assistance that provides tailored advice and help when setting up your HubSpot portal
+Technical Setup Assistance that provides tailored advice and helps when setting up your HubSpot portal.

 Aspects of HubSpot Onboarding to Keep in Mind

 There are some downsides to working with HubSpot directly for onboarding.
 For one, the most significant disadvantage that you may find with HubSpot onboarding is that your team will actually be responsible for implementing the service.
 HubSpot's Implementation Specialist and other customer support professionals will give you all of the instructions and guidance to help you along.
 However, you may not have a large enough team to complete the necessary tasks.
 On the other hand, your team will be able to learn a lot about how HubSpot works when forced to implement the solution on their own, but an agency will also be able to assist with this.